sowrabhmummadi/LSRE-sowrabhmummadi/Completions/Articles.md

 	Data management In MDRE can be done using requirements state model (RSM) (used for the tracking the progress of the requirement refinement), requirements repository where there details about the requirements are stored.
 RSM uses requirements salmon ladder with following states candidate (each received requirements gets this status), Approved (Reviewed and accepted requirements gets this status), specified (detailed specification added), Discarded (Reviewed and rejected requirements gets this status), Planned (resources allocated), Developed, Verified, and Released.

 **My view:**Having requirements repository will assist requirements analysts in identifying the dependencies, identifying similar requirements,grouping the requirements etc.  MDRE process tends to be more complex process as we consider each and every possible scenarios such as number of requirements,  continuous requirements inflow, requirements changes, competitors, changes in technology, target market etc. An effective process plan considering all above mentioned challenges should be made in order to be effective in the market.

+**Scaled Agile Framework®, or SAFe®** is a framework developed by Dean Leffingwell.it helps in adapting agile practices at the enterprise level.
+This framework is field tested and it assists with tough issues such as integration, architecture, governance, funding and roles at scale.
+The framework is based on lean-agile practices.
+Lean agile practices involve following both agile and lean manufacturing practices.
+SAFe helps in implementing framework at four different levels namely

+ - Portfolio (At this level different strategies that determine the initiatives of the enterprise are made.)
+ - Value stream (it is intended for complex, large systems with multiple agile streams)
+ -  Program (deals with alignment of efforts of multiple agile teams)
+ - Team (deals with type of agile practices used by teams, delivering the working software with ease )

+The framework suggests some metrics like employee engagement, agility, and customer satisfaction, time to market, ability to work with outside software organization partners and quality.
+Along with metrics framework also suggest burn-up charts that help in managing the process (for single epic), bar chart that shows actual to be done work (help in comparing epics).

 Factors Affecting Decision Outcome and Lead-time in Large-Scale Requirements Engineering
 ------------------------------------------------------------------------